 “A Trayvon Martin type of case would have happened when I was a kid and the outcome would have been the same.
 When I was younger we believed that in 2013 things would be different, so we were loaded with this optimism that was the turbocharger in our music – that’s what made us write these optimistic songs because we were writing about a future we thought we would see.
 In fact, the future that was envisioned never happened.” – Nile Rodgers

 Most, if not all of us wake with the promise of a brighter tomorrow.
 Without that promise, there is little but the shrill sound of the alarm clock.
-On August 28, 1963, 250,000 people descended on the US capital, in what was a March on Washington for jobs and freedom.
-On that balmy day in Washington, Dr. Martin Luther King Jr referred to the promise contained with the Emancipation Proclamation – promise that as of August 28 1963 had yet to be fulfilled.
+On August 28, 1963, 250,000 people descended on the U.S. capital, in what was a March on Washington for jobs and freedom.
+On that balmy day, Dr Martin Luther King Jr. referred to the promise contained within the Emancipation Proclamation — a promise, as of that moment, that had yet to be fulfilled.

 Without process, we are merely dreamers.
 Erase our dreams and we become but machines.
 Without optimism there can no soil in which dreams can take root.
 MLK was a dreamer, as you’re perhaps aware, but he was also a pragmatist.
 King understood the tricky racial and political terrain ahead.
 He knew the country was embarking on a long struggle against poverty and violence – a struggle that was to prove every bit as, if not more arduous than the fight against Jim Crow.
 Let us learn from a man who not only prayed, but who had purpose and a plan – a man who believed in peaceful demonstration while recognising the nuances of war.

 When author, activist and MLK peer James Baldwin published ‘The Fire Next Time’ in 1963, he meant the fire ‘today’, the fire then and the fire now.